StatKit

 Distributions

 StatKit provides multiple discrete and continuous distribution types for you to work with.
-These allow you to compute probabilities, calculate common moments such as the skewness and kurtosis, and sample random numbers from a specific data distribution.
+These allow you to compute probabilities, calculate common moments such as skewness and variance, and sample random numbers from a specific data distribution.

 let normal = NormalDistribution(mean: 0, variance: 1)